-Avianca is offering a 125% bonus when you transfer your LifeMiles to another account.
-Although there are fees to transfer miles, the current promotion offers a cheap way increase your LifeMiles balance — as long as you already have miles in your account.
-This deal is valid through April 3, 2019, so you’ll need to act quickly.
+Avianca is offering a 115% bonus when you transfer your LifeMiles to another account now through December 15, 2022.
+Although there are fees to transfer miles, this promotion offers a cheap way to increase your LifeMiles balance — as long as you already have miles in your account or transfer miles in from a transfer partner.

-- Receive a 125% bonus when you transfer LifeMiles from one account to another
+- Receive a 115% bonus when you transfer LifeMiles from one account to another.

-This means that you are effectively purchasing 93,750 LifeMiles for $1,125.
-Crunching the numbers, this works out at 1.2 cents per mile, which is a stunning value and compares favorably with some of the best promotions we have seen from Avianca LifeMiles.
+This means that you are effectively purchasing 86,250 LifeMiles for $1,125.
+Crunching the numbers, this works out to 1.3 cents per mile, which is a great value.
+That's right around the cost we've recently seen LifeMiles sell miles recently.

 Unless you're feeling incredibly generous, the idea here is to transfer miles to an account belonging to a close friend or family member.
 Since Avianca lets you redeem awards for anyone, moving miles from one account to another shouldn't limit your options for who can travel on an award ticket.